California movie sites provide one of moviemaking’s essential elements. But what goes into making a great movie anyway?

 - I Love You Man

 Filmmakers communicate a lot with a backdrop like cold, damp Alcatraz.
-Alcatraz’s exterior communicates hopeless isolation; the interior conjures eerie feelings of guilt and fear.
+While Alcatraz’s exterior communicates hopeless isolation; the interior conjures eerie feelings of guilt and fear.
 Even though it is difficult to film at a tourist trap, the directors believed only the real deal would be good enough for these movies.

 Some of the movies filmed at Alcatraz: